john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

 # SQLite3 Databases

 There are a lot of different kinds of databases: SQL, MySQL, Postgres, Mongo, etc. And each different type of database has it's own Python library.
-Today we are going to discuss`sqlite3` because it is the only database library that comes standard with Python.
+Today we are going to discuss`sqlite3` because it comes standard with Python.
 It is particularly well suited for smaller databases.
 If you're interested, you can look [here](https://wiki.python.org/moin/DatabaseInterfaces) for a listing of the most popular database interfaces in Python.

 Most databases are [servers](https://en.wikipedia.org/wiki/Server_%28computing%29) or [services](https://en.wikipedia.org/wiki/Windows_service) that are run on your computer.
-But one of the major features of `sqlite3` is that there is no server/service, the entire database is held inside one lightweight files.
-This is particularly handy for smaller databases and for databases you want to included in an application.
+But one of the major features of `sqlite3` is that there is no server/service, the entire database is held inside one lightweight file.
+This is particularly handy for smaller databases and for databases you want to package with an application.

 ## Creating and Connecting to Databases

 There are many books and entire courses covering the topic of databases.
-But we will not cover it in detail here.
-It is important to know that `sqlite3` is a [relational database](https://en.wikipedia.org/wiki/Relational_database).
+So it is important to know this is just a light introduction.
+SQLite` is a [relational database](https://en.wikipedia.org/wiki/Relational_database).
 That is, inside the database we have tables of data organized by rows (records) and columns (attributes).

 ![secret agent database model](../../resources/secret_agent_db.png)

-We will use the same command to open an existing database as we would use to create a new database:
+We will use the same command to open an existing database that we would use to create a new database:

     import sqlite3
     con = sqlite3.connect('secret_agents.db')

-(The path given can be local or absolute.)

 At the end of your work, it is important to close your database connection: